Ounennhei/a1408nw_Ounennhei/README.md

 Please input the wanted interval with seconds!

-10 (Please input a random seconds number here and enter)
+10 (Please input a random seconds number such as '10' here and enter)

 (Here is the output.)